If you’re behind in your mortgage payments, you may be worried about losing your home.

 The most important step you can take is to contact your creditors immediately to let them know that you are having difficulties.
 Then you will be able to work with them to deal with the situation.
 Otherwise the problems and the pressure from creditors will just get worse.

-You can use the MABS self-help guide to work through the following steps:
+You can use the MABS self-help tool to work through the following steps:

 1. Assess your situation.
 Make a list of all your debts.
 Check that each debt is in your name.
 Identify the debts needing immediate attention (for example, mortgage arrears).
 Get in touch with the lenders immediately - preferably in writing – to tell them that you are assessing your situation and ask them to put a temporary hold on your repayments.
 There is a sample letter on the MABS website.